Safety Reporting - SOP 1.4.b

 Annual Safety Report

-In the EEA, non-commercial sponsors may use the Simplified Template of Annual Safety Report (ASR) on IMPs with a marketing authorisation holder in any of the EU/EEA member states and when the RSI is the SmPC.
+In the EEA, non-commercial sponsors may use the Simplified Development Safety Update Report (DSUR) for annual safety reporting on IMPs with a marketing authorisation holder in any of the EU/EEA member states and when the RSI is the SmPC.

-All RSIs in effect during the reporting period must be included with the ASR submission.
+All RSIs in effect during the reporting period must be included with the annual safety report (ASR) submission.

 ASRs should always be written in English.